billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 - `globalUIComponents`

-> You might want to inject some global UI fixed somewhere on the page.
+> Inject some global UI fixed somewhere on the page.

-VuePress will run `ready` after pages are resolved.
+VP will run `ready` after pages are resolved.
 You might be interested to know [styling](https://v1.vuepress.vuejs.org/config/#styling) is completed by an internal plugin which leverages `ready`.

 Next, run `clientDynamicModules` the option used most often by internal plugins.
 That's why we can access [Global Computed](https://v1.vuepress.vuejs.org/guide/global-computed.html#global-computed), use SPA navigation without manual configuration of Vue router paths and how page components or layout components be imported.
 Moreover, the following option `clientRootMixin` is also handled by `clientDynamicModules`.
 It'll generate some temp files so that VuePress client can use them.
 You can simply open `@vuepress/core/.temp` and check it out.

 `enhanceAppFiles` and `globalUIComponents` are processed by a similar way.
 VuePress client will do some App Level Enhancements and register those UI components by the temp files generated by them.

-The next following things VuePress will do depends on which command you actually run.
+The next following things VP will do depends on which command you actually run.

 ## Custom commands